top of page

 The Question of Ownership

 So, who gets to own these psychedelic medicines?
 The answer isn't straightforward.
-While modern science offers a framework for understanding these substances' pharmacological effects, respecting and preserving the traditional knowledge that has revered them for generations is equally vital.
+While modern science offers a model for understanding these substances' pharmacological effects, respecting and preserving the traditional knowledge that has revered them for generations is equally vital.

 Moving Forward with Respect and Understanding